 body- no body

-list<?>, you can iterate over method result using
+list<?>, you can iterate over the result using the

-returns URL of web page with Issue view focused on reply text area
+returns the URL of a web page with Issue view focused on reply text area

-returns URL of web page with Issue view focused on comment
+returns the URL of a web page with Issue view focused on comment

 returns issue duplicated by the source issue, if there is no such issue returns null

-returns URL of web page in Administration where you can edit project
+returns the URL of a web page in Administration where you can edit project

-returns list of tags of issue except tag 'Star' visible for notification recipient
+returns a list of tags of issue except tag 'Star' visible for notification recipient

-returns URL of web page with the Issues list opened in context of a project
+returns the URL of a web page with the Issues list opened in context of a project

-returns URL of web page in Administration where you set up Jira integration
+returns the URL of a web page in Administration where you set up Jira integration

 getLinkedIssues(Issue source, string linkRole)